l4u/api-documentation/content/v1/shots/likes.md

 <%= headers 204 %>

-## Unike a shot
+## Unlike a shot

     DELETE /shots/:id/like

-Uniking a shot requires the user to be logged in and authenticated with the `write` scope.
+Unliking a shot requires the user to be logged in and authenticated with the `write` scope.

 ### Response